* Corruption tribunal says account of former PM untrue

 By Lorraine Turner and Conor Humphries

-DUBLIN, March 22 (Reuters) - Former Irish Primer Minister Bertie Ahern lied about the source of money paid into bank accounts connected to him, an inquiry concluded on Thursday in a long-awaited report into the dealings of one of the architects of Ireland’s ill-fated economic boom.
+DUBLIN, March 22 (Reuters) - Former Irish Prime Minister Bertie Ahern failed to give a truthful account of the source of payments he received, an inquiry concluded on Thursday in a long-awaited report into the dealings of one of the architects of Ireland’s ill-fated economic boom.

-The verdict comes four years after the economy collapsed under the strain of a decade-long housing and banking boom, cultivated by Ahern and his Fianna Fail party, and a year after the party was thrown from power by an angry electorate.
+The verdict comes four years after the economy collapsed under the strain of a decade-long housing and banking boom, cultivated by Ahern and his Fianna Fail party, and a year after the party was ejected from power by angry voters.

-The Mahon Tribunal -- set up in 1997 to investigate the relationships between politicians and property developers after builders made vast profits on land re-zoned as commercial -- said it rejected important aspects of Ahern’s evidence.
+Set up in 1997, the Mahon Tribunal probed the relationships between politicians and property developers after builders made vast profits on land re-zoned as commercial.

 “Much of the explanation provided by Mr Ahern as to the source of the substantial funds identified and inquired into in the course of the tribunal’s public hearings was deemed by the tribunal to be untrue,” the tribunal report said.